object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 this, then we know that the bug is caused by one of the (hopefully small) set of changes introduced in that commit.

-In finding a zero of an unknown function for which we have no information other than the ability to evaluate it, our go to algorithm is bisection.
+If the challenge is to find a zero of a function which we can evaluate but about which we know nothing else, our go-to algorithm is bisection.
 We first look back in the git history to find a commit at which the bug is not present.
 That forms the start of our bisection interval.
 The end of the bisection interval is a failing commit, such as the current state of the repository.